Vietnam, spreading my wings.

 Before my return home to Kolkata there was a full moon day, so I planned to go to Shenandoah National Park to take photographs of sunset, moon rise, fall colors etc. As per our plan my son and I went to the park in the afternoon.
 On the way we came across few deer that were standing beside the road fearlessly.
 People stopped their cars to take their photos, so did I. Then we went into the center of the forest.

 Trees were looking beautiful with the yellow hue of afternoon sun rays.
 There was a restaurant where I wanted to have a blueberry ice cream but due to the long queue I abandoned the idea and went to the sunset point.
 The sun gradually went down behind the Blue Ridge Mountain keeping the sky crimson colored.
 Then we rushed to the moon rise point but moon rose by that time above the horizon.
 I hurriedly clicked few photographs of the full moon.
-Then we come back home through the moonlit forest.
+Then we came back home through the moonlit forest.

-After two days I left USA and come back home.
+After two days I left USA and came back home.
 This trip not only enriched my experience but also increased my confidence.
 Probably I should start planning another trip to abroad by my own, may be a solo one.

 Baby Turtles coming out breaking their shells